haoxins/haoxins.github.io/archived/2021-graph-powered-machine-learning.md

   **simple path**.
 A **cycle** is a path in which the *first and the last vertex coincide*.

+* We refer to these forces as **surrounding contexts**: factors that exist outside the vertices and edges of a network but nonetheless affect how the network's structure evolves over time.

+* Understanding the **surrounding contexts** and the related forces that act on a network helps with machine learning tasks in multiple ways:
+  - Networks are conduits for both wanted and unwanted flows.
+  - Understanding such forces allows the prediction of how the network will evolve over time, and enables data scientists to proactively react to such changes or use them for specific business purposes.
+  - Findings in sociological and psychological disciplines point to the relevance of a person's social network in determining their tastes, preferences, and activities.
+One of the problems related to recommendation engines is the *cold-start*
+    problem: Social networks and the homophily
+    principle can be used to make a recommendation based on the tastes of connected users.

 ## Graph data engineering

 ## Graphs in machine learning applications